tcrump38/LIRI-Bot/README.md

   * Language of the movie.
   * Plot of the movie.
   * Actors in the movie.

+  Using 'node liri.js do-what-it-says' pulls this song title from a local random.txt file.
 <img width="571" alt="screen shot 2018-12-13 at 2 18 51 pm" src="https://user-images.githubusercontent.com/39817046/50045702-2be69100-005d-11e9-9538-dc17281582b4.png">

 <img width="572" alt="screen shot 2018-12-13 at 2 19 44 pm" src="https://user-images.githubusercontent.com/39817046/50045703-2be69100-005d-11e9-9ab9-91fd595d65db.png">